cheyennelmoore/cheyennelmoore.github.io/cv/cv.md

 ## Research Interests:

--Plant and forest ecology, plant and ecosystem response to climate change, disturbance ecology in relation to invasive species and white tail deer
+- Plant and forest ecology, plant and ecosystem response to climate change, disturbance ecology in relation to invasive species and white tail deer
--Plant populations and ecosystem interactions, forest dynamics, invasive plants, impacts of deer and other forest disturbance -Rare plant conservation and population genetics -Natural history and use of collections
+- Plant populations and ecosystem interactions, forest dynamics, invasive plants, impacts of deer and other forest disturbance
+- Rare plant conservation and population genetics
+- Natural history and use of collections

-##Research Experience:
+## Research Experience:
 M.S.
 Thesis Research- 2018-2020: Conservation genetics of Baptisia australis var. australis: understanding gene flow in imperiled Pennsylvania populations
 Bucknell University- Martine Lab
 Lewisburg, PA